 About 5R Farm

-As the chicks reached 4 months of age, I could no longer deny that Ramona’s feathers and coloration were quite different than Rhoda and Raquel.
+As the chicks reached four months of age, I could no longer deny that Ramona’s feathers and coloration were quite different from Rhoda and Raquel.
 Ramona had long curved tail feathers and some quite fancy hackle feathers around the neck, and I finally had to admit to myself that Ramona was in fact Ramon.

 Fortunately, the store where we bought the chicks takes back roosters to be rehomed by a local farmer, so back to the store Ramon went.
 He was quite a friendly guy, and I was very sad to see him go.
 With the backyard flock now reduced to only two chickens, I was able to convince my husband that we would need to replace Ramon, besides I wanted some blue or green eggs!

-All through the summer we had plenty of eggs to supply our dozen egg a week habit and enough to share with our neighbor and friends, and even some extra to sell to my coworkers.
-The girls were let out of their run several times a day to play in the garden, and in no time they devoured and scratched up everything green within reach.
+All through the summer we had plenty of eggs to supply our dozen egg a week habit, enough to share with friends and family, and even some extra to sell to my coworkers.
+The girls were let out of their coop often to play in the garden, and in no time they devoured and scratched up everything green within reach.
 Despite my love of gardening, I was surprised to realize that I didn’t mind all that much that the chickens destroyed my once thriving strawberry patch and dozens of ornamental plants.
 I was having so much fun with the chickens that it wasn’t long before I began to wish that I had room for even more chickens.
 Seeing how the chickens enjoyed scratching and pecking about in the dirt for bugs made me wish that I had a larger yard for them to frolic in.

 It was about this time that the idea for 5R Farm began.
-For several years we had half-seriously talked about buying a place in the country, and in December 2010 we started looking at property outside of Portland.
-After only a few months of looking and with the assistance of our dedicated realtor we were the proud owners of 4.5 acres in St. Helens, Oregon.
-We named the property 5R Farm, after the five girls that inspired us to make our dream of moving to the country a reality.
+For several years we had talked half-seriously about buying a place in the country, and in December 2010 we started looking for a rural property outside of Portland.
+After a few months of searching, we were the proud owners of 4.5 acres in St. Helens, Oregon.
+We named the property 5R Farm, after the five chickens that inspired us to make our dream of moving to the country a reality.
 We began spending weekends out at the farm working on projects like fixing the well, chopping firewood, and battling huge patches of thistle and blackberry.

 By the spring of 2012, the farm was up and running.
-We put in a vegetable garden with raised beds, brought in truckloads of composted manure, and installed an electrified deer fence.
-We built a large chicken coop and expanded our chicken flock to 25 hens.
-Rooster Cogburn, Ramon, Grayson, and Lil’ Red Rooster round out the chicken flock.
-Future plans include raising ducks, turkeys, and goats, but for now I’m going to try to take it one step at a time.
-It really is amazing to think that this whole new adventure started with just three little chickens.
+We put in a vegetable garden with raised beds, brought in truckloads of compost, and installed an electrified deer fence.
+We built a large chicken coop and expanded our chicken flock to 30 chickens, including several roosters.
+We added bees to the farm in 2013 and added turkeys in 2015.
+Future plans include raising ducks and goats, but for now I’m going to try to take it one step at a time.
+It really is amazing to think that this whole adventure started with just three little chickens.